 17. Explore the Castillo San Felipe de Barajas Fort

-In Cartagena, you’ll find this incredible fort looming over the city.
+A visit to this fort is one of the top things to do in Cartagena.
+You’ll find this incredible fort looming over the city.
 Located on the Hill of San Lorenzo, this Spanish fort was built in 1536 and is very well-preserved.
-This is a great spot to watch the sun set!
+This is a great spot to watch the sunset!

 18. See Dinosaur Fossils

-Villa de Leyva has quite a few fossils.
-Of particular interest is the Kronosaurus, a 10-metre-long marine predator which was discovered by a farmer in 1977.
-This million year old beast is pretty incredible!
+This is probably one of the most unexpected things to do in Colombia.
+Villa de Leyva has quite a few dinosaur fossils.
+Of particular interest is the Kronosaurus, a 10-meter-long marine predator which was discovered by a farmer in 1977.
+This million-year-old beast is pretty incredible!
 You can cycle here from Villa de Leyva, or walk, or take a taxi.

 19. Visit a Crazy House